cofyc/erlang-ircd/README.md

 Yet another IRC daemon service that implements the IRC protocol, enabling people to talk to each other via the Internet (exchanging textual messages in real time).

+This project is originally based on this [erlang-ircd](https://github.com/tonyg/erlang-ircd) project.

 > Disclaimer: I wrote this only for learning purpose, it's not producation ready now.

 How to use